dilidili-donghe/ILD-28day-mortality-MIMICIV/README.md

 ## Data extraction

-Data extraction was performed using the DecisionLinnc 1.0 Software.
+Data extraction was performed using the DecisionLinnc 1.0 Software (https://www.statsape.com).

 The investigators specified cohort eligibility criteria, variables, and temporal windows through the graphical interface.
-The platform executes SQL-based queries in the background.
+The platform executes SQL-based queries in the background.Some SQL statements have been included in the cohort_definition.

 ## Reproducibility